MartinRGB/RaspberryPi-CM4-eGPU-Guide/README.md

 While you are compiling your code, you can install the image(See Part II).

-## II.Install Image & Edit the boot config
+## Install Image & Edit the boot config

 #### 1.install RPI OS img